Abramovich completes $3.2 billion sale of EPL team Chelsea

 “We are excited to commit the resources to continue Chelsea’s leading role in English and global football,” said Behdad Eghbali and José E. Feliciano, Clearlake’s co-founders, “and as an engine for football talent development.”

-The men’s team won 21 trophies during Abramovich’s ownership, including the Champions League in 2012 and 2021, and is the reigning club world champion.
+Funded by Abramovich’s lavish investment, Chelsea’s men’s team won 21 trophies during his ownership, including the Champions League in 2012 and 2021, and is the reigning Club World Cup champion.
+The women’s team won a league-and-cup double this season.

+Chelsea manager Thomas Tuchel was praised in the club statement for his “patience and support” during the process of the sale, and he can now start making signings to strengthen his squad that qualified for next season’s Champions League — via a third-place finish in the Premier League — despite the off-field turmoil.

+The club’s ability to sell match tickets and commit to new player spending had been curbed by the sanctions against Abramovich.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports